AJB233/paradigms_project_01/devlog.md

  Maintained pure recursion instead of mutable state

  The recursive REPL pattern feels very intuitive in Haskell.
 By consing results onto the history and repassing it the calc retains past calculations.
 Next step will be to implement real expression evaluation in prefix notation

+ ### Fri Oct 24 22:09:30 CDT 2025 - Implemented Prefix Parsing and Basic Operators
+ Goal of this session: Enable the calc to parse and evaluate prefix expressions recursively

+ Created a evalExpr for recursive prefix evalulation Supported operators: +, *, /, and -
+ Added error handling for invalid tokens and division by zero Verified results update correctly in REPL with proper IDs Intergrated tokenizer and result output into extising loop

+ Ran into some infinite looping in my evalLoop but tracked it to a simple indentation error.
+How does TI program calcs and embedded systems???
+This is very tedious.
+Anyway, using pattern matching the Either type made error handling straightforward.
+Prefix recursion is smooth here as each call consumes part of the token list and returns both the value and remaining tokens.
+Next step is to add support for history references and ensure invalid references or syntax trigger appropriate error msgs.